Wednesday, March 9, 2016

 - Solar renewable energy certificates (SRECs) and solar claims

-Speakers & PresentationsYou may need Adobe Reader to view files on this page.
+Speakers & PresentationsYou may need a PDF reader to view files on this page.
 See EPA’s About PDF page to learn more.

 - Christopher Kent, Program Manager, U.S. EPA's Green Power Partnership (PDF)(6 pp, 467 K)